ProjetPP/PPP-QuestionParsing-Grammatical/documentation/IDEAS.md

+**Nota** (january 2015): this document has been written at the very beginning of the project.
+It does not reflect exactly the current algorithms (see http://projetpp.github.io/ for up-to-date documents)

 # Ideas

 Some common draft of the ideas that we may have.
 The aim is to begin a discussion about them.